carlosaccp/carlosaccp.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Carlos, an Applied Mathematics PhD student Brown University.
-Before Brown, I completed an MSc in Mathematical Sciences at the University of Oxford and a BSc at Imperial College London, also in Mathematics.
+I'm Carlos, an Applied Mathematics PhD student at Brown University.
+Prior to coming to Brown, I completed an MSc in Mathematical Sciences at the University of Oxford and a BSc at Imperial College London, also in Mathematics.

-I was born in [Coimbra, Portugal](https://en.wikipedia.org/wiki/Coimbra) to a Portuguese father and a Spanish mother of Catalan origin.
-I grew up in Madrid, and I am currently living in Oxford.
+I was born in [Coimbra, Portugal](https://en.wikipedia.org/wiki/Coimbra) to a Portuguese father and a Spanish mother of Catalan origin, and I grew up in Madrid.
 I am a Portuguese and Spanish dual citizen.

 (Due to some differences in Spanish & Portuguese naming conventions, I also use the name Carlos Alberto Perello Mota Pinto.)

 Mathematical Interests
 ======
-I am drawn to the broad intersection between Analysis, Probability and Statistical Mechanics.
-I'm particularly interested in applying optimal transport for statistical inference, as well as analysing classical statistics problems using optimal transport.
-In addition, I am also interested in Spin Glasses, the theory of disordered systems and how it can be applied to statistics.
+Broadly speaking, I am interested in applying Analysis, Probability and Statistical Mechanics to develop new statistical methods/tools.
+I'm particularly drawn to applying optimal transport for generative modelling, as well as analysing classical statistics problems using optimal transport.
+In addition, I am also intersted in studying algorithms for random optimisation, such as optimising over random functions arising from Spin Glasses theory and disordered systems.

 I wrote my MSc dissertation on the optimal matching problem and its connection to opttimal transport; I was very lucky to be supervised by [Prof James Martin](https://www.stats.ox.ac.uk/~martin/).
 Before this, I wrote my BSc project on importance sampling, where I was fortunate to work alongside [Prof Ömer Deniz Akyildiz](https://akyildiz.me/).